 Our business activities are subject to a variety of agricultural risks, including pests and diseases such as avian influenza, which can materially and adversely affect the quality and quantity of products, including shell eggs, that we distribute.
-While we are confident in the controls and procedures we maintain to reduce the risk to our farms and production facilities of disease, including with respect to the outbreak of highly pathogenic avian influenza first detected in the United States in early 2022, if a substantial portion of our farms or production facilities were affected by an outbreak of disease such as avian influenza, this could have a material and adverse effect on our business, financial condition and results of operations.
+While we are confident in the controls and procedures we maintain to reduce the risk to our farms and production facilities of disease, including with respect to the recent avian influenza outbreaks in the United States, if a substantial portion of our farms or production facilities were affected by an outbreak of disease such as avian influenza, this could have a material and adverse effect on our business, financial condition and results of operations.
 Even if our farms and production facilities were not directly impacted by avian disease, we may nevertheless be negatively affected by resulting governmental restrictions on our operations and the sale and distribution of our products, as well as negative publicity and impacted consumer perceptions for our industry.
-For example, certain states in which our family farms are located have recommended or required during the 39-week period ended September 25, 2022, that farms keep hens indoors to help limit exposure to avian influenza.
+For example, certain states in which our family farms are located have recently recommended or required that farms keep hens indoors to help limit exposure to avian influenza.
 Prolonged requirements to keep our hens indoors could adversely impact consumer perception of our egg products in comparison to those of our competitors, which could have a negative effect on our business, financial condition and operating results.